 How do you create a fantasy roleplaying game adventure?
 It can be daunting, and you need to prepare smart to get the best results.
 This post shows one way to organize your ideas for excellent results with minimal effort.
 I wrote this with beginners in mind, but everyone is welcome to join in.

 I’m going to assume the adventure is a one-shot or part of a series of self-contained adventures.
-Keeping things simple is a great way to start for anyone, not just beginners, especially if your group includes busy people with low attendance, and you want everyone to feel welcome.
-Continue reading “Create Fantasy Roleplaying Game Adventures”
+Keeping things simple is a great way to start for beginners, or if your group includes busy people with low attendance, and you want everyone to feel welcome.

 Creating a new character for a roleplaying game is one of the highlights of the game.
 You both get to create a new alter ego – good or bad – for yourself, and enjoy figuring out the character’s relation to the other characters.